-The LADO details for your site are displayed on the notice board.
+The LADO and Local Children's Safeguarding Board details for your site are displayed on the contact sheet on the notice board.

 If for any reason you are not able to speak to the onsite DSL or the Head of Safeguarding you should speak to the Director of Safeguarding or another Board member (see 8.2 Key Contacts).
 If there is an immediate emergency, dial 999 and report the matter to the police.